lanthale/LibRawFX/README.md

 All raw formats can be loaded with the Image class and manipulated by Pixelwriter/Pixelreader.
 Limitation is that the image class only supports 8-bit color deph but converts all 16bit image format to 8bit automatically.

 # Limitation
-Actually only the following raw formats are enabled (see class RAWDescriptor.java):
+JDK 16 is required because of the foreign linker API usage Actually only the following raw formats are enabled (see class RAWDescriptor.java):
 - Nikon NEF
 - Canon CRW/CR2